Croktopus/effective-keyboard-height/readme.md

 The Effective Keyboard Height (EKH) is the distance from the bottom of the case (without bumpons) to the center of the spacebar stem (or some other bottom row key in the 60% cluster), when the switch is unpressed.

 ## Measuring
 To measure this dimension on an assembled board, we recommend pulling the keycap, aligning an open caliper against the bottom of the keyboard, and gently closing the caliper until it just contacts the switch stem.
+Avoid measuring based on switches with silenced stems, as the thickness of the dampening material can introduce some (admittedly tiny) error.

-To measure this dimension in CAD, we recommend measuring based off of the provided dummy switch which has been designed to make such measurement as simple as possible, as many publicly available switch models do not adhere to manufacturer specifications.
-The circular portion at the bottom is designed to fit just into the model of the PCB, and the square section in the middle should fit into a typical plate cutout.
+To measure this dimension in CAD, we recommend measuring based off of the appropriate dummy switch from the measuring-tools folder.
+Most publically available switch models aren't quite dimensionally accurate, so these models were made to be easy to use and to match the datasheets for each switch type.
+For the MX model, the circular portion at the bottom is designed to fit just into the model of the PCB, and the square section in the middle should fit into a typical plate cutout.
 Proper orientation is noted on the measuring dummy, and the measurement should be done from the bottom of the case to the ridge at the top which represents the center of the top of a switch stem.

 When listing an EKH in an IC or GB, we also recommend noting how much height you expect bump-ons to add, either in their compressed on uncompressed states (so, total thickness of bumpon minus the depth of the groove that you set them in).

 ## Goals
 The objectives of this measurement system are as follows:
-1. Ensure the dimension is independent of aspects irrelevant to typing such as bezel height or width
+1. Ensure the dimension is independent of aspects irrelevant to the typing experience, such as bezel height or width
 1. Allow for easy measurement both in CAD and on physical, assembled boards
 1. Make the measurement process as straightforward as possible, to minimize error (as well as effort)
 1. Maintain compatibility with as many layouts as is reasonable